Beit Imrin: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Beit Imrin had a population of 527; 512 Muslims and 15 Christians, where the Christians were all Orthodox.
 The population increased in the 1931 census to 620, of whom 13 were Christians and 607 Muslims, in a total of 157 occupied houses.

 In the 1945 statistics, the population was 860, all Muslims, with 12,094 dunams of land, according to an official land and population survey.
 Of this, 1,442 dunams were for plantations or irrigated land, 6,819 for cereals, while 53 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Imrin came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Beit Imrin was 1,048.

 Post-1967

 Since the Six-Day War in 1967, the village has been under Israeli occupation.
 A census that same year recorded the population as 1,100.

 After the 1995 accords, 97.7% of the village land was classified as Area A, 1.8% as Area B, and the remaining 0.5% as Area C.

 A village council to administer Beit Imrin's civil affairs was established in 1966, with the first mayor being Ayad Youssef Abdel-Rahman Ahsan.
 The council consists of nine members including the mayor, who currently is Basheer Samarah.

+On the night between April 21st and April 22nd 2026, the village was raided by "extremest settlers" who torched a home with 8 family members, including a baby inside, as well as two cars.
+The victims suffered from suffocation, and no arrests have been made.